Sexual Harassment in the Workplace

 - Talk to other employees to see whether they have been harassed as well.
 You may be able to work together and offer each other support to stop the harassment.

 - Report the harassment to your supervisor as soon as possible and ask that it be stopped.
+If you prefer to report it to your supervisor in person, be sure to send an email or another writing to memorialize (document) your meeting so that you have proof in writing.
 If your supervisor is the harasser, report it to your supervisor’s boss.

 - Keep copies of any recorded conversations you send or receive about the harassment from anyone at your job.
 This information may help your case by showing how people responded when you reported the harassment.*

 In addition, you may want to consider contacting an employment discrimination lawyer who can look at your case in detail and give you advice about your options.
-For example, some options may include: filing a charge with the Equal Employment Opportunity Commission, your state’s civil rights agency, human rights agency, or fair employment office.
+Some options may include filing a charge with the Equal Employment Opportunity Commission or with your state’s civil rights agency, human rights agency, or fair employment office.
 Depending on the case, you may be able to file a lawsuit in court against your employer.
 You can talk to a lawyer to find out more about the options available in your particular case.
+For a lawyer referral service in your state, go to our Finding a Lawyer

-* See the National Partnership for Women and Families’ Know Your Rights Manual
+* Some of the above tips came from the National Partnership for Women and Families’ Know Your Rights Manual

 back to topCan I file a complaint with the government?
 Can I sue the employer?

-If you believe you have been a victim of sexual harassment, one of the options you may want to inquire about is filing a charge of discrimination with Equal Employment Opportunity Commission (EEOC).
-You may also want to know that in certain circumstances, an individual, organization, or agency may file a discrimination lawsuit against the employer on behalf of someone else to protect the victim’s identity.*
+If you believe you have been a victim of sexual harassment, one of the options you may want to look into is filing a charge of discrimination with Equal Employment Opportunity Commission (EEOC).
+You may also want to know that in certain circumstances, an individual, organization, or agency may file a discrimination lawsuit against the employer on behalf of the victim to protect the victim’s identity.*

 Note: There are time limitations for filing a charge but the time limits vary depending on a variety of factors.
 To read more, go the U.S. Equal Employment Opportunity Commission (EEOC) website’s page called Time Limits For Filing A Charge.